karttur/setup-ide/_posts/2017/2017-12-26-install-gis.md

 * GEOS
 * SQLite3

 The GDAL convenience installer offered on the [KyngChaos page](http://www.kyngchaos.com/software:frameworks) includes all the necessary frameworks (and is, or was, also the official installation site for GDAL on macOS).
-Go ahead and download the convenience installer for the latest version of GDAL (2.4 when updating in August 2019).
+Go ahead and download the convenience installer for the latest version of GDAL (3.2 when updating in October 2021).
 The installer comes as a diskimage (.dmg).
 Open it by double clicking.
 The diskimage contains two package installer (<span class='file'>.pkg</span>) and several ReadMe files in Rich Textformat (<span class='file'>.rtf</span>).

+For version 3.2 you first have to install a predefined version of Python - that will be installed as an Application (under the application fodler).

 The installer <span class='file'>GDAL Complete.pkg</span>, installs both GDAL and the necessary dependencies.

 Go ahead and install the complete GDAL package by double clicking <span class='file'>GDAL Complete.pkg</span>.
 You will most likely be denied installing GDAL due to the macOS security settings.
 To allow installation, go via the mac main menu, click the apple (absolute top left of the computer screen), select <span class='finder'>System Preferences...</span>.